Children’s Mental Health Week

 - having a sense of belonging in their family, school, and community

 - feeling they have some control over their own life

 - having the strength to cope when something goes wrong and the ability to solve problems

 As a parent you can help your child by having an open relationship, which encourages your child to talk to you if they are troubled.
 Listening and taking their feelings seriously is the most important way you can help.
 They may just want you to listen or to have a hug, or they may want more practical help.

-During the Coronavirus Pandemic children and young people need more emotional support than ever.
+During the pandemic children and young people may need more emotional support.

 It’s important to minimize the negative impact the pandemic is having on your children.
 You can do this by explaining the facts to them, answering their questions truthfully and being there to support them.

-- News - the important thing about seeing or hearing the news is balance.
-Don’t force children news or shield them from it.
-Discourage overexposure, small doses of real life news are helpful, whereas large doses may have a negative impact on children.
+News – the important thing about seeing or hearing the news is balance.
+Don’t force children news or shield them from.
+Discourage overexposure, small doses of real-life news are helpful, whereas large doses may have a negative impact on children.

-- Questions – answer you children’s questions truthfully and let them know the facts about the situation.
+Questions – answer you children’s questions truthfully and let them know the facts about the situation.
 It is common for children to have misunderstandings about traumatic events so encourage them to ask lots of questions, so you can correct any confusion.
-If you don't know the answer to a question they ask you, explain this to them and then find out the answer and let them know.
+If you don’t know the answer to a question they ask you, explain you don’t know and then find out the answer and let them know.